A note to commenters (rated R)

 Personal abuse of the proprietors of this site or of fellow commenters is discouraged.
 Even without vulgarity, personal abuse is unwelcome.
 Commenters who engage in it may be banned summarily without notice.

-By the same token, the false imputation of views to us that we do not hold is extremely distasteful.
-To take one example, a commenter who refers obsessively to the “GOPe” frequently does so.
+By the same token, the false imputation of views to us is extremely distasteful.
+To take one example, a commenter who refers obsessively to the “GOPe” frequently attributes positions to us that we do not take or have not taken.
 He will be gone if he doesn’t cut it out.

 These are the guidelines we apply: